 The Duolingo language learning app is the world's most popular way to learn languages.
-Accessible for free, as of May 2021 it offers courses in 40 languages to approximately 40 million monthly active users.
+Accessible for free, as of April 2021 it offers 40 language courses to approximately 40 million monthly active users.
 It is also the top-grossing app globally in the Education category on both Google Play and the Apple App Store.
 Duolingo can also be accessed by desktop computers via a web browser at https://duolingo.com.